CruXUCLA/software-repo/README.md

 An OscP5 object will listen on a certain port via UDP for an OSC message.
 If the OSC message has a desired address pattern, it will be broken down to its arguments.
 An incoming osc message with more than one argument consists of an address stream and an Object list.

 #What You Will Need
--The latest processing IDE, which can be found here: https://processing.org/download/ -The oscP5 libarary
+-A Processing IDE, which can be downloaded here: https://processing.org/download/ -The oscP5 libarary
   -After installation, import the oscP5 library by going up to top bar and going to Sketch --> Import Library --> Add Library... --> and type in oscP5 into the search bar.
 Then install the library.
 -An device transmitting an OSC stream